Gabby Douglas: Awards and honors

 In December 2012, the Associated Press named Douglas the Female Athlete of the Year.
 She became the fourth gymnast to receive the honor, after Olga Korbut (1972), Nadia Comăneci (1976), and Mary Lou Retton (1984).

 Douglas was a nominee for the Laureus World Sports Award for Breakthrough of the Year.
 In June 2013, Douglas received two BET Awards for her accomplishments at the 2012 Summer Olympics.
 In 2017, she was nominated for an ESPY Award for Best Team along with the other members of the 2016 Olympic women's gymnastics team.
 In 2025, she was selected for the United States Olympic & Paralympic Hall of Fame.

 In the media

 In July 2012, Gabby Douglas and her teammates made history as the first entire Olympic gymnastics team to be featured on the cover of Sports Illustrated's Olympic Preview issue.
 On July 20, Douglas appeared on one of five special Time magazine Olympic covers.
-On August 3, the Kellogg Company announced it would feature Douglas on special-edition boxes of Corn Flakes, breaking the tradition of Olympic athletes appearing on Wheaties boxes.
+On August 3, the Kellogg Company announced it would feature Douglas on special-edition boxes of Corn Flakes.
 Later that month, on August 23, Douglas threw out the ceremonial pitch at Citi Field when the Colorado Rockies played the New York Mets.